StreamYard Review – Is it the Best Live Streaming Platform In 2024?

 You can, for instance, download one of your talks in audio format and then add it to your podcast channel.
 Or maybe, you could recover a past educational webinar and then upload it to your online training programs as a learning resource.

-StreamYard page to download your recording.
+StreamYard page to "download your recording" video or audio options

 Business plan users, in particular, have an advantage here: they get to retain their live broadcast recordings forever.
 Other types of accounts can only keep the files for up to 15 days post-broadcast, upon which they are permanently deleted.